reframejs/reframe/docs/intro.template.md

 **Take Over Control** -
 You can eject and take control over Reframe parts.
-And you can do this progressively as your app grows into a large application.
+You can progressively eject parts as your prototype grows into a large application.

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.